www.stalkvictims.info - weapons page

 Castle Doctrine

 An exception to the retreat requirement comes from English common law.
-The doctrine states, "A man's home is his castle, and attacked therein, he is not required to retreat."
+The doctrine states, "A man's home is his castle, and attacked therein, he is not required to retreat".
 Do not, however, assume that because your state has a law affirming your right to defend yourself in your home that you can shoot any intruder, which is not the case.
 Even in your own home retreat is an excellent idea, as it indicates that your use of lethal force was a last resort.
 This is just one more reason why the logical thing to do when there is an intrusion is to scoop up the whole family and get them into the safe room.
-If the intruder smashes his way into the safe room it is clear he posed a genuine threat to your family.
+If the intruder smashes his way into the safe room it is clear that he posed a genuine threat to your family.

 The Eternal Yardstick